-On Barbados, it has some 40+ villas in its portfolio.
+On Barbados, the agency has some 40+ villas in its portfolio.

-The main house has 5 bedrooms and an indoor raquetball court, complemented by a guest villa with 2 bedrooms and another cottage overlooking the pool (the romantic “Nest”) with a hanging bed and sunken bathtub.
+The main house has 5 bedrooms and an indoor raquetball court.
+It’s complemented by a guest villa with 2 bedrooms and another cottage overlooking the pool (the romantic “Nest”) with a hanging bed and sunken bathtub.

 Villas of Distinction:

-Based in New York, Villas of Distinction handles more 2,500 properties in 50 countries around the world, including over 180 villas throughout Barbados.
+Based in New York, Villas of Distinction handles more than 2,500 properties in 50 countries around the world, including over 180 villas in Barbados.

 Listings include 1-bedroom cottages to gorgeous sprawling 10-bedroom mansions.